openjck/git-fzf/README.md

     git idifftool
   </dt>
   <dd>
-    Interactively to choose one or more filees to diff with the difftool.
+    Interactively choose one or more filees to diff with the difftool.
 Provide the <code>--staged</code> flag to choose from staged files.
   </dd>

   <dt>
     git ireset
   </dt>
   <dd>
-    Interactively to choose one or more files to reset
+    Interactively choose one or more files to reset
   </dd>

   <dt>